BlackAnon22/BlackAnon22.github.io/posts/CTF Competitions/wwctf.md

 Later means either when I get wine fixed or when I get a windows box to run the ftkimager on.

-Bruhh, I had to wait till midnight to download the 1.8gb file, only to find out that I can only solve it with a windows box just because I can't get wine installed💀
+Bruhh, I had to wait till midnight to download the 1.8gb file, only to find out that I can only solve it with a windows box just because I can't get wine to work💀

 --------------------------------------